kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 **Cons**

-* The extra complexity of maintaining the mapping.
+* Extra complexity of maintaining the mapping.
 * **Kyma eventing will be a thick layer with potential heavy workloads** running on cluster despite customer using the `Cloud PubSub`.
 * The subscription management will become complex.
   * A single Knative channel will have subscriptions for multiple event types, which will generate unnecessary network traffic and workload.